 When or how often does information on proxy consent need to be updated?

 Many aspects of informed consent in pediatrics have been set forth in previous policy statements from the American Academy of Pediatrics (AAP).
 Some of these statements addressed informed consent in broad terms, and others addressed narrowly focused situations.
 The AAP statement on informed consent1 noted that, unlike in other specialties, “the doctrine of ‘informed consent’ has limited direct application in pediatrics,” because parents or other surrogates provide informed permission, rather than informed consent, for diagnosis and treatment of children.
-Other AAP policy statements have provided guidance to pediatricians on consent for treatment of minor patients in specific circumstances such as emergency care,2 genetic testing and newborn screening,3 procedures that involve sedation,4 and parental denial of medical care for religious reasons.5
+Other AAP policy statements have provided guidance to pediatricians on consent for treatment of minor patients in specific circumstances such as emergency care,2 adolescent health issues,3 genetic testing and newborn screening,4 procedures that involve sedation,5 and parental denial of medical care for religious reasons.6

-All states, as supported by AAP policy, allow the provision of specified services (eg, the treatment of sexually transmitted diseases) to minors without parental consent.
-In general, however, people who have not yet reached the age of majority are not considered adults and do not usually have the right to consent to their own medical care.
+Except for situations in which a minor's right to consent to care without involvement of an LAR has been legally established, persons who have not yet reached the age of majority do not usually have the right to consent to their own medical care.
 In most states, the age of majority is 18 years.
 Thus, a physician is required to obtain consent from an LAR before performing a medical or surgical test, procedure, or treatment on a minor.8 Under some scenarios, the consent can be obtained from the LAR via telephone, even if a proxy accompanies the minor.
-It is advisable to have a witness confirm and document phone consent.
-In addition, judicial decisions and legislative action have resulted in several exceptions to the LAR-consent requirement, which depends on the specific state rule (eg, emergency treatment; treatment of an emancipated or “mature” minor; treatment of an adolescent for a specific clinical situation such as sexual assault, sexually transmitted infections, contraception, pregnancy-related care, mental health disorders, drug abuse, or alcohol dependency).
+Also, judicial decisions and legislative action have resulted in several exceptions to the LAR-consent requirement, which depends on the specific state rule (eg, emergency treatment; treatment of an emancipated or “mature” minor; treatment of an adolescent for, eg, sexual assault, sexually transmitted infections, mental health disorders, drug abuse, and alcohol dependency).

-Although not specifically addressing consent by proxy, more recent court cases have assessed the validity of informed consent when a parent was not present.20,21 These cases have involved consent by adolescents for treatments and diagnoses other than those already permitted in most jurisdictions, such as treatment of sexually transmitted infections and mental health disorders.
-In viewing the informed consent as valid, these courts have determined that the adolescents were “mature minors,” although the minors had not previously sought mature-minor status through adjudication.
-The courts relied on the adolescents’ age, ability, education, training, degree of maturity and judgment, conduct and demeanor, and the nature and risks of the treatments in assessing whether the minor adolescents were capable of consenting on their own.
-Nevertheless, despite this legal precedent, pediatricians should be wary of treating adolescents without parental consent unless the adolescent is seeking treatment of a legally permitted condition.
+Although not specifically addressing consent by proxy, more recent court cases have assessed the validity of informed consent when a parent was not present.19,20 These cases have involved consent by adolescents for treatments and diagnoses other than those already permitted in most jurisdictions, such as treatment of sexually transmitted infections and mental health disorders.
+In viewing the informed consent as valid, these courts have determined that the adolescents were mature minors, although the minors had not previously sought mature-minor status through adjudication.
+The courts relied on the adolescents' age, ability, education, training, degree of maturity and judgment, conduct and demeanor, and the nature and risks of the treatments in assessing whether the minor adolescents were capable of consenting on their own.
+Nevertheless, despite this legal precedent, practitioners should be wary of treating adolescents without parental consent unless the adolescent is seeking treatment for a legally permitted condition.

 Nonurgent Pediatric Care

-Informed consent is a general principle of law that imposes on physicians a duty to disclose to their patients the benefits and risks associated with each of the following: (1) the proposed course of treatment, (2) alternate treatments, and (3) no treatment at all (informed refusal).
-In general, informed consent is meant to allow patients to exercise their right to autonomy and to voluntarily consent to medical interventions by reasonably balancing the probable risks against the probable benefits.25 State standards in assessing the adequacy of disclosure under informed consent can be physician/professional based (ie, benefits and risks that a reasonable physician would disclose), patient based (ie, benefits and risks that a reasonable patient would want to know), or a hybrid of both.
-Some states have appointed interdisciplinary panels to develop specific informed-consent disclosure requirements for selected procedures.26
+Informed consent is a general principle of law that imposes on physicians a duty to disclose to their patients the benefits and risks associated with each of the following: (1) the proposed course of treatment; (2) alternate treatments; and (3) no treatment at all.
+In general, informed consent is meant to allow patients to voluntarily consent to medical interventions by reasonably balancing the probable risks against the probable benefits.24 State standards in assessing the adequacy of disclosure under informed consent can be physician/professional based (ie, benefits and risks that a reasonable physician would disclose), patient based (ie, benefits and risks that a reasonable patient would want to know), or a hybrid of both.
+Legal requirements for informed consent may also be specific to medical procedures or tests.25

 Consent by Proxy

-The process by which people delegate to another person the legal right to consent to medical treatment of themselves, for a minor, or for a ward is called consent by proxy.
-There are 3 fundamental constraints on this right to delegate consent for children: (1) the guardian of a minor must have the right to consent to medical treatment of that minor, (2) the guardian must be legally and medically competent to delegate the right to consent to medical treatment of that child, and (3) the right to consent to medical treatment of the child must be delegated to a legally and medically competent adult.8,16,27 Physicians should realize that people who have been delegated consent-by-proxy status may have different opinions than the LAR about both recommended and alternate treatment.
+The process by which people delegate to another person the legal right to consent to medical treatment for themselves, for a minor, or for a ward is called consent by proxy.
+There are 3 fundamental constraints on this right to delegate consent for children: (1) the guardian of a minor must have the right to consent to medical treatment for that minor; (2) the guardian must be legally and medically competent to delegate the right to consent to medical treatment for that child; and (3) the right to consent to medical treatment for the child must be delegated to a legally and medically competent adult.8,15,26 Physicians must realize that persons who have been delegated consent-by-proxy status may have different opinions than the LAR about both recommended and alternate treatment.

 A person who is younger than the age of legal competence is a minor by definition.
 In most states, a person is no longer a minor after reaching 18 years of age.